lgiordani/postage/README.md

 class EchoProducer(messaging.GenericProducer):
-    eks = [(echo_shared.EchoExchange, 'echo')]
+    eks = [(echo_shared.EchoExchange, 'echo-rk')]

 producer = EchoProducer()
 producer.message_echo("A test message")
 ```

-The producer has two goals: the first is to define the standard exchange and routing key used to send the messages, which prevents you from specifying both each time you send a message.
-The second goal is to host functions that build messages; this is an advanced topic, so it is discussed later.
-In this simple case the producer does all the work behind the custain and you just need to call `message_echo()` providing it as many parameters as you want.
+The producer has two goals: the first is to **define the standard exchange and routing key used to send the messages**, which prevents you from specifying both each time you send a message.
+The second goal is to **host functions that build messages**; this is an advanced topic, so it is discussed later.

+In this simple case the producer does all the work behind the curtain and you just need to call `message_echo()` providing it as many parameters as you want.
 The producer creates a command message named `'echo'`, packs all `*args` and `**kwds` you pass to the `message_echo()` method inside it, and sends it through the AMQP network.

 The file `echo_receive.py` defines a message processor that catches incoming command messages named `'echo'` and prints their payload.